Just who IS 7SSC?

 Christine Penney, Co-Founder & Producing Director

-In addition to being the Co-Founder & Producing Director of 7SSC, Christine also works as Development & Marketing Director at the Dempsey Center.
+In addition to being the Co-Founder & Producing Director of 7SSC, Christine also works as Chief Advancement Officer of the Dempsey Center.
 Prior to joining the Dempsey Center team, she served as the Associate Director of Development for New York Theatre Workshop, a Tony Award-winning Off-Broadway theater in NYC.
 She is a winner and nominee of multiple regional press awards for both acting and directing, and has over 15 years of non-profit experience in marketing and development.
 She is an alumna of the University of New Hampshire with dual degrees in Theatre and Communication.

 Her previous performance credits include: Celia (As You Like It), Olivia (What you Will, or twelfth night), Katharina (The Taming of the Shrew), Beatrice (Much Ado About Nothing), Gale (Life During Wartime), Anna (Burn This), Joan (Love Song), Tammy (Arlington), Stella (A Streetcar Named Desire), Gertrude (Hamlet), Yitzhak (Hedwig & the Angry Inch), Elizabeth Malet (The Libertine), Curly's Wife (Of Mice and Men), Titania & Hippolyta (A Midsummer Night's Dream), Rabbi, Henry, Hannah, Ethel (Angles in America: Millennium Approaches), Helena (A Midsummer Night's Dream), Gila (One for the Road), Mayor Stockmann (An Enemy of the People), and Myrrhine (Lysistrata).
 Christine has directed Julius Caesar, Sharp Dressed Men, A Midsummer Night's Dream, and The Sharp Dressed Men Trilogy.
 For ShakesBEERience she has directed Othello, The Tempest, Hamlet, Julius Caesar, Two Gentlemen of Verona, and Titus Andronicus.
 Regional press awards include: 2012 Spotlight on the Arts Award nominee, Best Actress in a Play for Beatrice, Shakespeare in Prescott Park's Much Ado About Nothing; 2011 Spotlight on the Arts Award winner, People’s Choice Best Play for Shakespeare in Prescott Park’s A Midsummer Night’s Dream; 2010 Spotlight on the Arts Award winner, Best Supporting Actress in a Play for multiple roles; 2009 Spotlight on the Arts Award nominee, Best Director and Best Play for Julius Caesar; and 2008 Spotlight on the Arts Award nominee, Best Supporting Actress in a Play.